Page Reviewed / Updated - October 09, 2020

 Under this waiver, individuals decide whether to have the state manage their care services or to self-direct their care services via a program called Personal Choices.
 Self-direction may also be referred to as consumer direction, participant direction, or the Cash and Counseling model.
 So long as the organization or the individual is a qualified waiver provider, an individual may choose that caregiver, including friends and relatives.
 In some situations, an adult child, or even one’s spouse, can be hired to provide care.

 The E & D waiver is administered by the Alabama Department of Senior Services (ADSS) and the Alabama Medicaid Agency (AMA).

 In order to qualify for the Elderly and Disabled Medicaid Wavier, one must be a resident of Alabama, be disabled or elderly (65 years old+), and require a level of assistance consistent with nursing home care.
-Seniors typically must demonstrate that they require partial or total assistance with some of their activities of daily living.
+Seniors typically must demonstrate that they need partial or total assistance with some of their activities of daily living.
 Examples include getting food into their mouth, the ability to move from a bed to a wheelchair, and correctly administering their medications.
-Other examples that may be indicative that the level of care provided in a nursing home is required is the regular use of oxygen, behavioral issues associated with Alzheimer’s disease and related dementias, such as frequent wandering, and extensive bedsores.
+Other examples that the level of care provided in a nursing home is required are the regular use of oxygen, behavioral issues associated with Alzheimer’s disease and related dementias, such as frequent wandering, and extensive bedsores.

-Those who are over the income limit may still qualify by setting up a special income trust account, also called a Miller Trust or a Qualified Income Trust (QIT).
-In simple terms, applicants are able to direct some of their income exclusively towards medical or care costs.
+Those who are over the income limit may still qualify by setting up a special income trust account.
+It is also called a Miller Trust or a Qualified Income Trust (QIT).
+In simple terms, applicants are able to direct some of their only toward medical or care costs.